TABLE-Indian central bank repo results

-Friday it accepted all 37 bids for 688.25 billion rupees at the
+on Friday, it accepted all 47 bids for 1.07 trillion rupees at

 ---------------------------------------------------------------